• Skip to main content

 Optional Homemade Whipped Topping

-3. Spoon the whipped cream over pie and top with chocolate shavings.
+3. Spoon the whipped cream over the pie and top with chocolate shavings.

 Here is the full post on how to make homemade whipped cream.